 CR looks at how many people on your site convert into a sale.

 It helps you understand if you’re getting the most out of the traffic that is converting on your ad.

 Improving your CR will help you get more sales from the same amount of traffic.
-When CR is low, you will need to experiment with things like improving your checkout process or introducing new creative into your social-media ads.
+When CR is low, you will need to experiment with things like improving your checkout process, introducing new creative into your social-media ads, and especially offer testing.